justjosie/Virtual-Event-Guide/index.md

 <hr size="15" noshade>
 </body>

 <p>As always, if you are interested in hosting any type of virtual event, don’t hesitate to reach out to the Community Team!
-We’re here to help you create exciting and enjoyable experiences, so make sure and email us at xxxxxx!</p>
+We’re here to help you create exciting and enjoyable experiences, so make sure and email us at xxxxxx!</p> <br>

-<h2>Section 2: Virtual Event Planning 101</h2>
+<h2 id="VirtualEventPlanning101">Section 2: Virtual Event Planning 101</h2>

 <p>Regardless of the event you are planning (virtual or in person), you will still have the fairly standard checklist of items you will want to have in place in order to ensure its success.
 However, in a virtual space it becomes more critical that those items are (a) <strong>planned</strong> in advance, (b) <strong>communicated</strong> clearly and directly to all participants in the event prior to the event start, and (c) are <strong>tracked and documented</strong> in a central location for shared visibility across team member pre-, during, and post-event.<br><br>
 The key difference you will want to keep in mind between a virtual and live event is location, location, location!
 When you’re on-site at an event?
 It’s usually pretty simple to know where everyone is, and to make sure any announcements over the PA are being heard by everyone.
 In a virtual space, this is more difficult (but not impossible!) to achieve, and additional steps or effort will need to be implemented to make sure you are not only reaching participants, but engaging with them as well.
 Reading text-updates throughout a day is all well and good, but for presentations, collaborations, breakouts, roundtables, etc… you can see how this virtual “movement” is a little harder to organize and keep your eyes on, but is still very achievable.<br><br>